Here’s How to Opt Out of Basically Everything

 Opt out of: Calls from telemarketers

 If you’re tired of telemarketers interrupting your meal, put your phone number on the Federal Trade Commission’s “do not call” registry.
 After 31 days, telemarketers aren’t supposed to call you anymore, and you can file a complaint on the same website if they do.
-There are exceptions, such as calls from political organizations, charities, telephone surveyors, or companies with which a consumer has an existing business relationship.
+There are exceptions to the do not call list, such as calls from political organizations, charities, telephone surveyors, or companies with which a consumer has an existing business relationship.
 Here are the most effective ways to get rid of telemarketers for good.

 Opt out of a: Job offer